cole-st-john/yEdExtended/README.md

 ## Manipulating data in MS Excel

+Sometimes, it is practical to mass edit or enter data in an interactive way.  yEdExtended includes functionality to enter basic to complex data and relationships using an interface to MS Excel interface.
+Note: to use this functionality, MS Excel must be installed and on path:

 ```python
 # Manage data in excel (add/remove/modify objects)
 graph1.manage_graph_data_in_excel() # default is object and hierachy management